 Lean Product (monthly in Silicon Valley) – If you live in the San Francisco Bay Area or are visiting, I invite you to check out my monthly Lean Product event in Mountain View.
-I founded it 4 years ago and we’ve grown to over 6,600 members.
+I founded it over 5 years ago and we’ve grown to over 8,000 members.

 You’re still here?
 Your thirst for knowledge is insatiable!
 You should definitely check out the Product Decoded podcast, then.
-Produced by the same folks that bring you the Product Leader Summit (Ha Nguyen, Gib Biddle, and me), Product Decoded features interviews with top product leaders.
-So far we’ve released episodes with Deb Liu from Facebook and Chris Abad from UserTesting.
-Soon we’ll be publishing episodes with Aaron Levie from Box, Todd Yellin from Netflix, Michael Sippey from Medium, Sarah Bernard from Jet.com, and Justin Bauer from Amplitude (with even more to come).
-Subscribe to Product Decoded on iTunes to receive the new episodes as they’re released.
+Produced by 3 of the same folks that bring you the Product Leader Summit (Ha Nguyen, Gib Biddle, and me), Product Decoded features interviews with top product leaders: Aaron Levie from Box, Deb Liu from Facebook, Todd Yellin from Netflix, Michael Sippey from Medium, Chris Abad from UserTesting, Amanda Richardson from HotelTonight, and Justin Bauer from Amplitude.
+Check out Product Decoded on iTunes.

 I hope you found my article helpful.
 I look forward to seeing you at one or more of these events!